iboughtbed/color-palette/README.md

 # [Color palette](https://color-palette-gamma.vercel.app)

-This is an open source e-commerce skateshop build with everything new in Next.js 14.
+This is an open source color palette website build with everything new in Next.js 14.
 It is bootstrapped with `create-t3-app`.

 [![Color palette](./public/images/screenshot.png)](https://color-palette-gamma.vercel.app)